phenkk/Hackintosh-i7-12700F-B660M-RX-6800/README.md

   - Just follow this [Github guide](https://github.com/perez987/RX6600XT-on-macOS-Monterey-and-PowerPlayTable)

-- I decide to not using `NVMeFix.kext` since it causing random issue related to storage, like high disk usage, making macOS slow (beachball cursor), and random system fail to boot.
+- I decide to not using `NVMeFix.kext` since it causing random issue related to storage, l~~ike high disk usage, making macOS slow (beachballing)~~, and random system fail to boot.
 After remove `NVMeFix.kext` the problem gone so far.

+- I noticed high disk usage, beachballing cursor after system idle because macOS keep trying to read NTFS (Windows) drive where it's my Samsung 980 Pro NVMe.
+So I decide to disable that drive by compiling `SSDT-NVME-DISABLE.aml` or you can try to unmounted the Windows drive every boot to macOS.

 ---